 Each department or school will determine and publish at the beginning of each academic year its own procedures, requirements, and criteria for the reviews, subject to the minimum requirements set out in the Research Degree Regulations.
 If you have supervisors in more than one department or school, the lead supervisor will be responsible for determining the procedures, requirements, and criteria which will apply, and for notifying the student at the beginning of their programme of study.

 As part of the annual review process, you will need to be able to confirm that you have discussed the ethical implications of your research with your supervisor.
-You can find out more about the University’s ethical approval process here.
+You can find out more about the University’s ethical approval process on the Student Intranet.

-A form is utilised to guide the process which can be found here.
+A form is utilised to guide the process which can be found on the Student Intranet.
 Annual review forms should be kept on the department's files but do not need to be sent to Student Administration.
 A copy of this form should be sent to you as well.

 When you are ready to upgrade to the degree of PhD, the upgrade process will assess whether you have reached an appropriate standard and have an adequate project of research to justify the upgrade.